Chetan-Badadhe/Covid-19-Data-Analysis/README.md

 Goal:
 1. Which Country has maximum Total cases, Deaths, Recovered & active cases.
 2. what is the trend of Confirmed Deaths Recovered Active cases.
-3. find 20 most effected countries.
+3. Find 20 most countries by ratio of tests.
 4. 20 countries that are badly affected by corona.
 5. Pie Chart Representation of stats of worst affected countries.